 As part of the Preliminary Engineering (60%) and Pre-Final Design (95%) submittals, Part II of ESIS shall be completed.
 The ESIS Part II submittals will enable the Illinois Tollway and the DSE to determine if the overall project design has changed since earlier ESIS submittals were completed, thereby causing impacts that were not originally anticipated.
 The ESIS Part II also documents measures that were taken to avoid or minimize impacts to publicly owned recreational properties.
-The ESIS Part II submittals shall be completed on e-Builder.
+The ESIS Part II submittals shall be completed on the WBPM system.

 The Pre-Final Design will have incorporated all of the measures to reduce potential impacts.
-These measures shall be shown on the drawings as well as described in the text.
-Article 6.3.7 below describes how the contract documents, symbology, specifications, and drawings shall be incorporated.
+These measures shall be shown on the contract plans as well as described in the text.
+Section 6.3.7 below describes how the contract documents, symbology, specifications, and contract plans shall be incorporated.